Exsanguinated/Exsanguinated/README.md

 <h6> •  Anyone who is Racist, Homophobic, Transphobic, Ableist, An Asexual / Aromantic denier, A zionist, MAGA or just generally bigoted in their personal beliefs.

-<h6> •  If you are pro-endo / pro-willo; dissociative disorders are the product of childhood TRAUMA, not by the sheer fact of wanting something as emotionally, mentally and psychologically debilitating as being a system.
-Literally just hide us if you think trauma isn't required to be one, deadass.
+<h6> •  If you are pro-endo / pro-willo; dissociative disorders are the product of childhood TRAUMA.
+Literally just hide us if you disagree.

 <h6> • If you think jokes about r*pe are funny or make jokes about threatening to touch people.
 Furthermore; if you are a sex pest in general, especially to people you don't even know.
 You are genuinely gross and it's really uncomfortable; stay the hell away from us if you do any of that stuff.